 In 2021, an estimated 49,000 men and 18,000 women in the U.S. will develop head and neck cancer, accounting for approximately 4% of all cancers in the U.S. While younger people are sometimes diagnosed with head and neck cancer, most people that are newly diagnosed are over the age of 50.

 In August 2016, the University of Wisconsin Carbone Cancer Center (UWCCC) was awarded a Specialized Programs of Research Excellence (SPORE) grant from the National Cancer Institute to improve treatments and outcomes for head and neck cancer (HNC) patients.
 As a key component of this grant, the UWCCC researchers have tested iopofosine in various animal HNC models and has initiated a Phase 1 study combining iopofosine and external beam radiation in patients with recurrent HNC.
-The UWCCC continues to enroll patients in the ongoing Phase 1 study.

 Our lead PDC, iopofosine is a small-molecule, PDC designed to provide targeted delivery of iodine-131 directly to cancer cells, while limiting exposure to healthy cells.
 We believe this profile differentiates iopofosine from many traditional on-market treatments and treatments in development. iopofosine is currently being evaluated in two clinical studies: the multi-cohort CLOVER-1 Phase 2 adult B-cell malignancy study and the CLOVER-2 Phase 1 pediatric safety study.